MAK20202021/Pandas_Mini_Project/README.md

 This project needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4)

 ## File Description
-All stock for for Google, Apple, and Amazon are uploaded as GOOG.csv, APLE.csv and AMZN.csv.
+All stock data for Google, Apple, and Amazon are uploaded as GOOG.csv, AAPL.csv and AMZN.csv.
 The source code is in Pandas_Mini_project.ipynb
 ## Discussion
 After completing this mini project, I understand how easily we can use Pandas and manipulate data.